gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-key-handler.md

 By default NeoVintageous handles all keys.
 You can ignore selected keys, in which case the handling of those keys will fallback to Sublime.

 You can configure key handling via the `vintageous_handle_keys` setting.
-Settings are accessed via the **Preferences > Settings** menu item.
+Settings are accessed via **Menu → Preferences → Settings**.
 Let's look at some examples.

 If you want to ignore `<C-f>`: